Jeh100/SEC-for-Short-Block-Codes/README.md

 This repository contains the implementation for our paper accepted at **GLOBECOM 2025**.

-🚧 Code will be released soon.
+🚧 We will release the code after the paper is accepted.
 Stay tuned!